kube-logging/kube-logging.github.io/docs/_index.md

 ## Support

-The Logging operator is a core part of the [Banzai Cloud One Eye](https://banzaicloud.com/products/one-eye/) observability tool for Kubernetes.
-While the Logging operator itself is an [open-source project](https://github.com/banzaicloud/logging-operator/), the [Banzai Cloud One Eye](https://banzaicloud.com/products/one-eye/) product extends the functionality of the Logging operator with commercial features (for example, collecting host logs and Kubernetes events).
+The Logging operator is a core part of the [Cisco {{< product >}}](https://banzaicloud.com/products/one-eye/) observability tool for Kubernetes.
+While the Logging operator itself is an [open-source project](https://github.com/banzaicloud/logging-operator/), the [Cisco {{< product >}}](https://banzaicloud.com/products/one-eye/) product extends the functionality of the Logging operator with commercial features (for example, collecting host logs and Kubernetes events).

 ### Community support